 All this combined brings us here, observe all of the above-mentioned stories, we can’t help but notice the similarities between his lifestyle and ours.
 We’re equally eccentric.
-We’re both easy to please (human gets attracted to shiny objects and gets pleased by it easily.).
+We’re both easy to please (humans get attracted to shiny objects and get pleased by it easily).
 We’re equally rugged.
 We too do patchwork (Go Green yo!) to protect our world.

 What we’re trying to get at is, we find ourselves so similar to Shiva and thus chant “Shivoham” to sum it all up.
 This raises the question, aren’t we all in a way Shiva?
 Are we the fierce Kalabhairava and the ever calm Shankara and still find time to be the omniscient Dakshinamurthy?
 We are!
 We have!

 The advancements from history stand proof, right from the Mahabharata to the World Wars, we have been pretty destructive and angry at each other.
 He has been Dakshinamurthy through people like Aryabhata, Buddha (yes!
 Yes!
 He is Vishnu’s incarnation, but on paper, he was a man who lived in the past) to most recently Ramanujan and Einstein.
 He has been Shankara through us common folk, who just want to mind our businesses and be about it.
 He’s been Layakaraka (grammatically and colloquially) through the likes of Ashoka, freedom fighters, and other peacemakers.
 He’s been ‘Rudra’ the destroyer by causing natural calamities and other events of destruction and has in ways brought balance to the system.

 Celebrating Maha Shivratri